antixenoinitiative/axiwiki/Flight.md

 If your ship boosts over 520 m/s and can boost every 7 seconds; then, with good RNG and repeated boosts, the ship should be capable of keeping the Glaive just out of combat engagement range in order to safely wake-out.

 If your ship is not capable of an average speed () while boosting, then a contingency plan should be adopted.
 If hardpoints are a flexible option, choose the pre-engineered overcharged AX enhanced multicannons with autoloader and destroy the Glaive, for an easy bundle of credits and materials.
 Be aware that the Glaive has other special attacks that can be devastating to the unprepared.
 The ECM module can affect the FSD reboot missile, making running an option for the average speed ships.
 Slow ships have no chance of outrunning the Glaive, which leaves only three options; fight, die, or combat log.

 ---
+## Planetary Overspeed

+A planetary instance is any normal space instance at or under orbital cruise for the nearest astral body.
+A pilot needs to be aware that maneuvers *with* the body’s gravity, like boosting nose toward the planet center, can cause the pilot’s ship to experience gravity assisted **speed bleed**.
+Instead of the ship losing speed, the ship gains speed due to gravitational acceleration and can quickly produce speeds that exceed the max engine pips speed that governs the pilot’s effective inputs.
+What this means is that beyond the ship’s safe speed limit, the ship loses the ability to slow down.

+The corrective action required to regain complete control is to thrust to redirect the ship’s current vector away from the planet.
+If at low enough radar-altitude, the point at which the ship regains control loses this overspeed condition is when the vertical speed indicator (VSI) indicates neutral or increasing.

+As a side, the Elite community has, in the past, organized several competitions built around this flight mechanic, abusing it to spectacular effect which we call  **speedball**, **speed bowling** and **gravity bowling**.
+CMDR Exigeous [What is Speedbowling?](<https://youtu.be/vhbUZS3wiwY>) same as: <https://youtu.be/vhbUZS3wiwY>

+---